-If you missed one of our job postings this week, here is a round-up.
+If you missed one of the job postings on Monroe Local News this week, here is a round-up.
 Click on the relevant link for more information.

 If you missed out on Movies at the Mill in the summer of 2014, there is good news.

 Vacation Bible School at First Presbyterian Church of Monroe Embark on an icy expedition where kids overcome obstacles with God's awesome power by getting anchored in rock-solid Bible truths.

 There is another round of Southern Fried Wrestling in Monroe this weekend.

 The annual Jump, Fly Festival at Skydive Monroe is scheduled to take place from 10 a.m. to 6 p.m. this Saturday at the Monroe-Walton County Airport.

 The Walton County Democratic Party's Annual Fish Fry is scheduled for 11 a.m. to 4 p.m. on Saturday May 30, 2015.

 One day in the not too distant future, when I have more than three recreational hours in a row, I would like to travel all over.
 I want to go to Italy and see the art that virtually litters every street corner.
 I want to dive the Great Barrier Reef in Australia.
 I want to take a tour of the wine country in northern California, and drink champagne in the actual Champagne region of France.
 I want to go to Ireland and Scotland and see London and Paris and Tokyo and Hawaii and Costa Rica and many other places I’ve read about in books and seen on television.
 I’d like to take a road trip around America in search of the World’s Greatest Hot Dog and stop at all the tacky tourist traps like the world’s largest ball of twine.